fardjad/node-llmatic/README.md

 2. [GPT4All Chat Server Mode](https://docs.gpt4all.io/gpt4all_chat.html#gpt4all-chat-server-mode)
 3. [simpleAI](https://github.com/lhenault/simpleAI)

-But I wanted a small, simple, and easy to extend implementation in Javascript based on the [official OpenAI API specification](https://github.com/openai/openai-openapi/blob/master/openapi.yaml).
+But I wanted a small, simple, and easy to extend implementation in TypeScript based on the [official OpenAI API specification](https://github.com/openai/openai-openapi/blob/master/openapi.yaml).

 ## How to use

-Make sure you have [Node.js](https://nodejs.org/en/) installed.
+### Requirements

+- Node.js >=18.16
+- Unix-based OS (Linux, macOS, WSL, etc.)

+### Installation

 Create an empty directory and run `npm init`: